Need for cognition: Other personality characteristics

-Consumers
+Relationship with consumption

 Research has shown that high-need-for-cognition consumers prefer open-ended comparative advertising that allows consumers to decide which brand is best.

 NFC has also offered insights into how people respond to alternative web site designs.
 Martin, Sherrard and Wentzel (2005) demonstrate that high-need for cognition people prefer web sites with high verbal complexity (more in-depth information) and low visual complexity (static images rather than animations).